pedroatalaia201/Installment/README.md

 # Installment
-A simple exercise to pratice interfaces and lists.
+> A simple exercise to pratice interfaces and lists, using only C#.

 At first I was doing this on Fiddle(https://dotnetfiddle.net/), Then I ended up doing it on Visual Studio.
 In this exercise you can add clients and installments that they have to pay.